Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: System Model and Problem Formulation

+In the case of constant sensor connectivity to the FC the cloud architecture minimizes the expected loss at the FC.
+However, in many realistic scenarios the FC suffers from loss of connectivity to many sensors when connectivity is low.
+This drastically increases the detection error probabilities and the resulting expected loss at the FC.
+We propose an alternative approach aiming to improve network connectivity to the FC when sensor's connectivity to the FC is poor to minimize the expected loss at the FC.

 We study a different communication architecture where the sensors in the system are clustered into teams, and the sensors in each of these teams communicate with one another to arrive at a joint decision.
 This decision is then forwarded to the FC by a member of the cluster that can communicate with the FC.
 In this way, a cluster's decision can be forwarded to the FC if at least one sensor in the cluster can communicate with the FC.
 Upon receiving the processed measurement from the clusters, the FC estimates the correct hypothesis by minimizing \eqref{eq:error_probability_general2} over all sensor clusters.
 We call this hybrid design of the sensor communication architecture a cloud-cluster architecture.
-Along these lines we study three main communication architectures and analytically study the performance of each as a function of probability of connectivity to the cloud and sensor noise (see Fig.~\ref{fig:architecture_cloud_cluster}):